Ray Farmer

-Harvey Ray Farmer (born July 1, 1974) is an American football executive and former linebacker who is a scouting consultant for the Los Angeles Rams of the National Football League (NFL).
+Harvey Ray Farmer (born July 1, 1974) is an American professional football executive and former player who is a senior personnel executive to the general manager for the Los Angeles Rams of the National Football League (NFL).
 He is the former general manager of the Cleveland Browns, having served in that role from 2014 to 2015.
 Farmer has also previously served with the Kansas City Chiefs and Atlanta Falcons in their scouting departments.
+He played in the NFL as a linebacker for the Philadelphia Eagles.

 Playing career

 Farmer played free safety at Duke University from 1992 to 1996.
 He was all-Atlantic Coast Conference (ACC) twice, and as a senior, he led the team in tackles with 111 and played in two collegiate all-star games.
-After graduation with a degree in sociology, he was drafted by the Philadelphia Eagles in the fourth round of the 1996 draft, and played three seasons at linebacker.
+After graduation with a degree in sociology, he was drafted by the Philadelphia Eagles in the fourth round of the 1996 NFL Draft, and played three seasons at linebacker.
 His career was ended by a knee injury.

 Executive career

 Early career

 From 1998 to 2000, Farmer worked in TV and radio before being hired as an academic coordinator at Duke University.

 he was the academic coordinator for football at Duke University in 2001.